 How Target is Propelling More Women into the Ranks of Engineering Leadership

-The Engineering Manager Immersion Program (eMIP) is a development program launched in 2017 that helps to prepare engineers for leadership roles.
+The Engineering Management Immersion Program (eMIP) is a development program launched in 2017 that helps to prepare engineers for leadership roles.
 This program is aligned with Target’s commitment to diversity and inclusion.
-Wonder what it’s like to spend a day in the life of an engineering professional in the eMIP program?
-Here’s your chance!
-They’re making things happen in Target Technology, and we spent some time asking them what it’s all about…
+Wonder what it’s like to be an engineering professional in the eMIP program?
+Here’s your chance to learn more!
+They’re making things happen in Target Technology, and we spent some time asking them what the program is all about…

 How did you hear about eMIP initially and what inspired you to apply?

-S: The past 2 months at Target, it has been constant learning for me, the culture, resources, product, technology stack, developing leadership skills etc. which is both overwhelming and exciting at the same time.
-In spite of this being the first cohort, I am pleasantly surprised at how thoughtful and well-structured the program is right from the start.
-I am also appreciative of how invested everyone involved in eMIP – the advisory board, the learning and development trainers, the hosting team and leader, sponsors and mentors are to bring in the right experiences and exposure to the cohort members.
+Sowjanya: Early on in the program was a constant learning period for me – the culture, resources, product, technology stack, developing leadership skills, and so on – which was both overwhelming and exciting at the same time.
+I was pleasantly surprised at how thoughtful and well-structured the program was right from the start.
+I am also appreciative of how invested everyone is in bringing the right experiences and exposure to the cohort members – from the advisory board and trainers to the hosting team, leaders, sponsors and mentors.

-How are the different parts of the curriculum (formal learning sessions, on-the-job experiences, mentoring) helping you develop your leadership skills?
+How have the different parts of the curriculum (formal learning sessions, on-the-job experiences, mentoring) helped to develop your leadership skills?

-S: The formal trainings are a wealth of resources that provide a blue print on areas like Storytelling, Asserting yourself.
-And on-the-job experience is enabling me to put those learnings into practice and is helping in the development of my soft skills tremendously.
-I am consciously applying those techniques to communicate effectively and gain credibility.
-The leader, sponsor and mentor relationships are providing an opportunity to brainstorm, get their insight and guidance on various topics.
-These interactions are helping me in better understanding of what it takes to become an effective leader and be prepared accordingly for the challenges that lay ahead.
+Sowjanya: The formal trainings provide a wealth of resources.
+And on-the-job experience has enabled me to put those learnings into practice and develop my soft skills.
+I also consciously apply those techniques to communicate effectively and gain credibility.
+The leader, sponsor and mentor relationships provide an opportunity to brainstorm and get insight and guidance on various topics.
+These interactions have helped me get a better understanding of what it takes to become an effective leader and be prepared for any challenges that may lay ahead.

 How would you describe the culture of the cohort?
 Or how has having a cohort helped you?

-M: Yes, the current cohort is all women, but we are all very different.
+Millie: The current cohort is all women, but we are all very different.
 We have different backgrounds and experiences.
-Being able to pull from the groups wider experiences or rely on them for advice when facing something new is very helpful.
+Being able to pull from the group’s wider experiences or rely on them for advice when facing something new is helpful.
 The flip side of this is that we all have different needs and perspectives.
 We don’t always agree and sometimes it can be a challenge to get to consensus.
 But this isn’t unlike how our experiences will be as we prepare for a Senior Engineering Manager role, so it is excellent practice in helping guide teams of driven, smart, and passionate individuals to common destinations.

 How has eMIP changed you?

-S: Just a few months and eMIP has already made a positive impact on me.
+Sowjanya: In just a few short months, eMIP has already made a positive impact on me.
 In addition to learnings and leadership, it also gave me a chance to reflect upon myself, focus and develop on my strengths.
 This brought in a lot more confidence in myself and prepared me with a better approach to challenges as a leader.